jkjk6204/REMOTE-RTV/README.md

 Content Restrictions: No piracy or illegal content.
 For further assistance, feel free to reach out on Discord: redactedjk.

-Note I Do Not Provide The Moves Or Box Art you will need to get thems your self for more Help https://discord.gg/8fkJvX3Gs5
+Note I Do Not Provide The Moves Or Box Art you will need to get them your self for more Help https://discord.gg/8fkJvX3Gs5